Writing Constructed Responses

 - Develop an understanding of assessment for constructed response.

-- Completed Pie Charts
+- Completed Pie Charts from Lesson One

-- Completed Calculating Vacation Costs Worksheets (PDF)
+- Completed Calculating Vacation Costs (PDF) worksheet from Lesson Two

-- Constructed Response Scoring Guide (See assessment in this lesson)
+- The Constructed Response Scoring Guide

 Set Up and Prepare

-- Supply completed work from Lessons One and Two for each student
+- Supply completed work from Lessons One and Two for each student.

 1) How could a pie chart be used to represent your budgeted vacation?
 Explain what the slices of your pie represent.
 Give examples.